The Galleon Swim School

 Objectives:

-- Stamina building to obtain a distance of 25 metres
+- Stamina building to obtain a distance of 50 metres - backstroke

 - Front crawl breath control (breathing to the side)

-- Travelling up to 5 metres of front crawl
+- Push off under the water, undulation up to 5 metres

 Aim: To improve the quality of stroke technique, introduce multi aquatic skills/disciplines and basic lifesaving skills